leonbello/QuantumGraining.jl/README.md

 ## Installation

 `QuantumGraining.jl` is in early stages of developemnt, and is still not registered in the Julia package registrator.
 For the time being, the package can be installed by cloning the repository from GitHub.
 To install, clone the repository, then use the Julia package manager to `activate` and `build`.
-Since the build can take a while, you may prefer `using Pkg; Pkg.build(verbose=true)`.

 # Development Status
 Note that **QuantumGraining.jl** is still at an early stage of development.